Avatarchik/InvectorUNetMultiplayerAddon/README.md

 # Invector - UNet Multiplayer Addon
 This is a addon to add support for UNet multiplayer in the Invector Template package for unity.
 Simple just download the package and import it into Unity.

+As of v0.6.2 this has only been tested with the "Shooter Template"

+## How to Import and Setup
+The order is important!
+Don't just import everything at once or you will get a million erros and never fix them.
+Follow these steps and everything should import just fine.

+## Added Menu Items
 This should add a new menu item under the "Invector" tab called "Multiplayer".

 To Sync all parameters, except for triggers, for an animator run: